// What you get

 An optional Silero VAD gate suppresses false triggers on near-silence, so you can lower the threshold for better real-speech sensitivity without the assistant waking to a creaky floorboard.

-• Two bundled models, or drop in a .tflite/.onnx you trained yourself
+• Bundled wake model, or drop in a .tflite/.onnx you trained yourself

 • VAD-gated detection to cut false wakes